-You may decide to pay your monthly plan premium by an automatic payment from your checking/savings account or credit/debit card by the Electronic Fund Transfer (EFT) option.
+You may decide to pay your monthly Part D late enrollment penalty, if owed, by an automatic payment from your checking/savings account or credit/debit card by the Electronic Fund Transfer (EFT) option.

 - To enroll in this program online, go to AetnaMedicare.com/PayBill.
 Select the following deduction options: "on due date" and "amount due". - Alternatively, you may contact Member Services or complete and return the authorization form located on your premium invoice.
 Your plan premium will be automatically deducted from your bank account between the 10th and the 15th of each month unless it is a weekend or bank holiday, then the deduction will occur the next business day.
 By selecting this payment option, you will no longer receive an invoice.